Kjhohura24/KhadijahsPortfolio/README.md

 Footer
 Background

-To complete this project I created a Repositorie on Github : KhadijahsPortfolio Public
+To complete this project I created a Repositories on Github: KhadijahsPortfolio Public

-Clone the codebase in to the repositorie
+Clone the codebase into the repository

 Refactor the code